A Definitive List Of Who’s Alive And Dead Just Before ‘Avengers: Endgame’

 Avengers: Endgame is officially a week away, and believe it or not, there are some fans out there who are still confused on who is alive and dead in the Marvel Cinematic Universe.
 Most of this confusion comes from the end of Avengers: Infinity War where only certain MCU characters were shown being dusted away, and others were not even mentioned.

-Graphic artists over at Venngage (via Fatherly) created a fun new chart to explain just who is alive and who is dead before the start of Endgame.
+Graphic artists over at Venngage, via Fatherly, created a fun new chart to explain just who is alive and who is dead before the start of Endgame.
 There are about a handful of characters who are obviously still around since they were shown to make it out of Infinity War alive and are also plastered across every poster and movie trailer.
 Others are certainly dead since they were shown withering away into dust, but it’s those secondary characters that have everyone guessing.

 Just so everyone goes into Endgame with the correct knowledge, we’re going to break it all down for you with the help of Venngage.
 It should be mentioned, however, that some of these deceased characters are confirmed to be dead based on what was seen in the movie, and not some alternate theory where they’re really not dead.